CSC does not accept unsolicited proposals, or requests for grants or funding.

 - Fuel innovative partnerships that help families leverage community resources

 The GII application typically is released in early summer.
+However, the next GII application isn't expected to be released until summer 2021, if funds are available.

 Children's Services Council and United Way of Palm Beach County support this grant (of up to $15,000), which is available to funded agencies for capacity building support in the areas of organizational development, information technology infrastructure and agency accreditation by NonProfits First.